fbpx

 4. Get a ladder and a partner to hold it (if possible)

 This will make the job safer and easier.
-The partner will also be able to guide you on how the lights look from a different angle and make sure cords don’t get tangled.
+Another plus, your partner will be able to guide you on how to hang the lights and make sure the cords don’t get tangled.

-5. Hang them on your gutters or eaves
+5. Hang lights on your gutters or eaves

-6. Flip the switches and bring the family out to admire your work!
+6. Time for the show!
+Flip the switch(es) and admire your work!

 Hanging Christmas Lights on a Tree